gramster/gramw.github.io/posts/my-leopard-has-lost-its-spots.md

--   an SBS2003 server mostly for Exchange mail, which also runs FreeBSD in a virtual machine to keep some older services running on Apache (primarily the redirector from geekraver.com to Live Spaces and my subversion repository).
+-   an SBS2003 server mostly for Exchange mail, which also runs FreeBSD in a virtual machine to keep some older services running on Apache (primarily the redirector from my domain to Live Spaces and my subversion repository).
 -   a Windows Home Server, which has taken over the file server functionality from SBS2003, as I like its more flexible file